FZambia/centrifuge/docs/content/client_api.rst

 .. code-block:: javascript

-    var subscription = centrifuge.subscribe('/namespace/channel', function(message) {
+    var subscription = centrifuge.subscribe('namespace:channel', function(message) {
         // called when message received from this channel });

 If namespace of channel has publish option on you can publish messages into this channel.
 But you can not do it immediately after subscription request.
-You can only publish when ``subscribe:success`` event will occure.
+You can only publish when ``subscribe:success`` event will be fired.
 The same in case of presence and history requests.
 Lets publish message, get presence and get history data as soon as our subscription request returned successful subscription response: